-- Base salary inclusive of superannuation and car allowance, for the year ended 30 June 2017 of AUD183,245 to be reviewed annually by the remuneration committee. - Review of last salary -1 July 2016

-The service agreement takes the form of a letter of offer, which incorporates Compumedics standard conditions of employment, which reflects termination notice of four weeks, amongst other basic statutory conditions.
+- Base salary inclusive of superannuation and car allowance, for the year ended 30 June 2018 of AUD81,249 to be reviewed annually by the remuneration committee.
+Base salary reflects move from full-time to parttime work with the Company at the end of FY2017. - · Review of last salary -1 July 2017 - The service agreement takes the form of a letter of offer, which incorporates Compumedics standard conditions of employment, which reflects termination notice of four weeks, amongst other basic statutory conditions.